 A bit before 1990, we pioneered a new direction of research into the entropy of materials.
 At the time it was well-known that heat goes into the vibrations of atoms, and this heat is responsible for much of the entropy of a solid.
 What was not known, however, was if differences in crystal structure, chemical composition, or local arrangements of atoms would alter the vibrational spectrum enough to affect the entropy significantly.
 We found these differences in vibrational entropy to be generally important for the thermodynamic stabilities of different solid phases.
 After a few years of disbelief, it is now accepted the details of vibrational entropy make major contributions to the thermodynamic stabilities of materials.**

 Our group performs many experiments at national facilities that supply intense x-ray or neutron beams (see Laboratory and Links).
 This has led to collaborations with scientists who meet at national neutron sources, and we have some involvement in the operations of these facilities.
 Brent Fultz led a project to build a state-of-the-art neutron scattering instrument, ARCS, at the world's most powerful neutron source, the SNS.
 In the course of this work, we identified new opportunities for scientific computing.
 ARCS was followed by a national project to do more sophisticated neutron scattering science with the help of computing, Distributed Data Analysis for Neutron Scattering Experiments, DANSE.
-Graduate students have interacted with top scientists involved in the ARCS and DANSE programs; a helpful edge for doing innovative science now, and for finding research jobs later.
+Graduate students have interacted with top scientists involved in the ARCS and DANSE programs; a helpful edge for doing innovative science now, and for pursuing a career in research later.

 * The three images at top are from our scattering studies with neutrons, electrons, and gamma-rays.
 The electron scattering is primarily Bragg diffraction (with cases of double diffraction here), the neutron scattering shows phonon dispersions that emerge from overexposed but indexed Bragg diffractions, and the gamma-ray scattering shows Bragg diffraction controlled by hyperfine interactions.